takoikatakotako/en.swiswiswift.com/content/post/2018-08-15/index.md

 +++
-title = "ReactNativeで画像を表示する"
-url = "2018-08-15"
-date = "2018-08-15"
+title = "Display an image with ReactNative" url = "2018-08-15" date = "2018-08-15"
-description = "ReactNativeで画像を表示する"
-tags = [
+description = "Display an image with ReactNative" tags = [
     "ReactNative",
 ]